What are data encryption solutions?

 Strong encryption standards.
-Government agencies as well as private and public organizations around the globe use the industry standard for encryption: The Advanced Encryption Standard (AES)-256.
+Government agencies and private and public organizations around the globe use the industry standard for encryption: the Advanced Encryption Standard (AES)-256.
 AES replaced the older Data Encryption Standard (DES), which had become vulnerable to brute force attacks, which occur when an attacker tries multiple combinations of a cipher until one of them works.
 The two well-known certification processes for encryption products or implementations are:

 - The National Institute of Standards and Technology (NIST) Federal Information Processing Standard (FIPS) 140-2, which is a U.S. government computer security standard

 - The Common Criteria for Information Technology Security Evaluation, which is an internationally supported certification standard and program

 Encryption of static and dynamic data.Static data, or at-rest data, is saved on servers, desktops, laptops, etc. Static data is encrypted either by the file, the folder, or the entire drive.

 Dynamic data, or in-motion data, travels over a network or the internet.
 Email is the most common example.
 Dynamic data can be protected in two ways:

 - Encrypt the transmission using network encryption protocols, such as internet protocol security (IPsec) and transport layer security (TLS), to establish a secure connection between endpoints

 - Encrypt the message and its payload, which ensures that only an authorized recipient can access it

 Granular encryption.
 While it’s possible to encrypt all data, this can strain IT resources.
 Instead, most organizations encrypt only the most sensitive data, such as intellectual property and personally identifiable information, like social security numbers and bank account information.